What is Boating Under the Influence DUI (O.C.G.A. § 52-7-12)?

 Any charge involving Boating Under the Influence requires that the driver be under the influence of alcohol, drugs or some other substance while in control of the watercraft or boat.

-Just because you have been charged with a BUI does not mean that you have to accept guilt, it means you need to hire a experienced attorney to mount a proper defense for YOUR Boating Under the Influence charges.
+Just because you have been charged with a BUI does not mean you have to accept guilt, it means you need to hire our top rated criminal defense attorneys to mount a proper defense for YOUR Boating Under the Influence charges.

-Our offices have a 24 hour answer line (404-445-8494) and someone is available to answer your call and help.
+Our offices have a 24-hour answer line (404-445-8494) where someone is available to answer your call and help.
 Call us now for a free case evaluation.